dechamps/FlexASIO/BACKENDS.md

 In *exclusive* mode, WASAPI behaves completely differently and bypasses the entirety of the Windows audio pipeline, including mixing and APOs.
-As a result, PortAudio has a direct path to the audio hardware driver, which can lead to significantly improved latency.
+As a result, PortAudio has a direct path to the audio hardware driver, which makes for an ideal setup for low latency operation.
 The lack of APOs in the signal path can also be helpful in applications where fidelity to the original signal is of the utmost importance.
 However, since mixing is bypassed, other applications cannot use the audio device at the same time.

 **Note:** FlexASIO will show channel names (e.g. "Front left") when the WASAPI backend is used.
 Channel names are not shown when using other backends due to